Combining observational and experimental data for causal inference considering data privacy: Disclosure Limiting Transformations of Auxiliary Data

+The researcher chooses $\epsilon$ and $\delta$, which together make up the privacy budget. $\Delta f$ is called the global sensitivity of the statistic or query, which is a measure of how much $f(\cdot)$ could possibly change between \textit{any} ($\bm d ,\bm d'$).
+To calculate the global sensitivity, for many typical statistics, like the empirical mean or empirical variance, one must know or assume bounds on the data $\bm d$.
+See \cite{bowen_philosophy_2021, barrientos_feasibility_2023} for discussions of calculating global sensitivities.

-Differentially private algorithms maintain a couple of benefits.
+DP algorithms maintain a couple of benefits.
 First, the definition makes no assumptions about the information that an attacker has.
-Differentially private algorithms are also robust to post processing, so any transformation of a differentially private output is still differentially private.
-When multiple statistics are calculated from the same data, the amount of privacy budget used for each statistic is simply added to calculate the total privacy budget used, called composition.
-The composition of a $(\epsilon_1, \delta_1)$-differentially private algorithm and a $(\epsilon_2, \delta_2)$-differentially private algorithm applied to the same data is a $(\epsilon_1+\epsilon_2, \delta_1 + \delta_2)$-differentially private algorithm.
-Therefore, to maintain $(\epsilon, \delta)$-differential privacy among $q$ different statistics $f(\bm d)$ from the same data, a $(\epsilon/q, \delta/q)$-differentially private algorithm is applied to each statistic.
+DP algorithms are also robust to post processing, so any transformation of a differentially private output is still differentially private.
+DP algorithms also have useful composition properties \cite{barrientos_feasibility_2023}.
+When multiple statistics are calculated from the same data, the amount of privacy budget used for each statistic is simply added to calculate the total privacy budget used, under Sequential Composition \citep{dwork_algorithmic_2013}.
+The composition of a $(\epsilon_1, \delta_1)$-DP algorithm and a $(\epsilon_2, \delta_2)$-DP algorithm applied to the same data is a $(\epsilon_1+\epsilon_2, \delta_1 + \delta_2)$-DP algorithm.
+Therefore, to maintain $(\epsilon, \delta)$-DP among $q$ different statistics $f(\bm d)$ from the same data, a $(\epsilon/q, \delta/q)$-DP algorithm is applied to each statistic.
+If a $(\epsilon, \delta)$-DP algorithm is repeatedly applied to \textit{disjoint} sets of a dataset (for example, histogram bins), then under Parallel Composition, the result is a $(\epsilon, \delta)$-DP algorithm (so the budget does not need to be split) \citep{mcsherry_privacy_2009}.

 There is a clear trade-off between the privacy budget $(\epsilon, \delta)$ and the magnitude of the noise added to the statistic ($\gamma$).
 The magnitude of the noise added to statistics additionally depends on the sensitivity of statistics to changing one observation in the confidential data (therefore, the largest outlier) and increases with the number of statistics calculated from the data.
 Therefore, the magnitude of the noise added can be so large that the transformed data is no longer useful, if the privacy budget is small.